steven4547466/MatchmakingService/GamesThatUseMatchmakingService.md

 Check out these games that use MatchmakingService!
 If you want to get your game listed here just send me a link!
+(This is not an exhaustive list.
+Games are not required to credit using the service, this is just devs that have sent me their game.)

 [![Rollout](https://t2.rbxcdn.com/642e16f061b3d42ea7b68857eb55837c)](https://www.roblox.com/games/7561658990/BETA-Rollout)